-Nzingah, a Haitian American artist, began drawing once she was able to control a crayon with dexterity.
-I was born an artist, Nzingah explains.
-Its part of my DNA.
+Nzingah Oniwosan, a Haitian American artist, began drawing once she was able to control a crayon with dexterity.
+“I was born an artist,” Nzingah explains.
+“It’s part of my DNA.”
 While in grade school she started drawing freelance, mainly portraits of her classmates.
 By twelve she won first place for an MLK drawing contest.
 In high school under the tutelage of her art teachers she began to perfect her craft.
 During this time Nzingah and several classmates had their first major exhibit at the Milagro Center in Delray Beach.
 After a brief hiatus Nzingah began her professional career as an artist.
-Shes been featured at several museums and galleries; in addition to having her work noted in various periodicals.
-Her most recent accolades include: a grant in 2009 to exhibit Un-murdered, being named 2008 artist of the year by the Links Incorporated, and placing first in several juried exhibits.
+She has been featured at several museums and galleries, such as Cornel Museum, in Delray Beach, Old Dillard Museum in Fort Lauderdale, and Amadlozi Gallery in Miami.
+In addition she has her work noted in periodicals like the Sun Sentinel (2006/2007), and Art & Culture Magazine (Fall 2006).
+Her most recent accolades include: a grant in 2010 to exhibit the "Sankofa Experience" and in 2009 to exhibit “Un-murdered,”being named 2008 artist of the year by the Links Incorporated, and placing first in several juried exhibits.